What is sexual dysfunction?

 Testosterone Replacement Therapy

-Department of Urology Chairman, Dr. Peter N. Schlegel, provides expert commentary regarding new guidelines on Testosterone Replacement Therapy for aging men.
+James J. Colt Professor of Urology, Dr. Peter N. Schlegel, provides expert commentary regarding new guidelines on Testosterone Replacement Therapy for aging men.
 Read more here.

 Would you like an appointment?